Skip to main content

 (d) suspend access to a Service(s),

-and where reasonably possible in the circumstances, NHS Digital shall endeavour to give prior notice to the Connecting Party of such action.
+and where reasonably possible in the circumstances, NHS England shall endeavour to give prior notice to the Connecting Party of such action.

-6.2 The Connecting Party shall not (and shall ensure that any third parties acting on its behalf shall not) use the Service(s) in a manner that (in NHS Digital's reasonable opinion) constitutes:
+6.2 The Connecting Party shall not (and shall ensure that any third parties acting on its behalf shall not) use the Service(s) in a manner that (in NHS England's reasonable opinion) constitutes:

-(a) excessive use beyond fair usage volumes and/or a breach of usage policies published by NHS Digital from time to time;
+(a) excessive use beyond fair usage volumes and/or a breach of usage policies published by NHS England from time to time or in any manner that could damage, disable, overburden, impair or compromise NHS systems or security or interfere with other users;

-(b) a failure to comply or is inconsistent with any reasonable instructions provided by NHS Digital from time to time; and/or
+(b) a failure to comply or is inconsistent with any reasonable instructions provided by NHS England from time to time; and/or

 (c) a failure to comply with the standards expected of a Connecting Party of clinical IT services in relation to security and/or Clinical Safety Incidents, including but not limited to compliance with DCB0129 (as updated).